SJTU-ACM-Class-2018/lecture-notes-of-probability/README.md

   - Properties of conditional expectation
   - Definitions: filtration, adapted process, martingale
     - e.g. Doob martingale
-  - Martingale transformation and (discrete) stochastic integral
+  - Previsible process, martingale transform and (discrete) stochastic integral

 - Week 13
-  - Simple examples of martingales
+  - Simple examples of martingale
     - Simple random walk: sum (or product) of I.I.D random variables
     - "ABRACAADABRA" (c.f.
 E10.6. of the textbook)
     - Make a submartingale from a martingale with Jensen's inequality